OpenNebula/docs/source/deployment/node_installation/verify.rst

 Step 3.
 Instantiate a VM
 --------------------------------------------------------------------------------

-Navigate to Templates -> VMs, then select the ``ttylinux - kvm`` template that has been created and click on the "Instantiate".
+Navigate to Templates -> VMs, then select the ``ttylinux - kvm`` template that has been created and click on "Instantiate".

 |sunstone_instantiate_template|